Orbital Longitudinal Magnetoelectricity in Quasi-2D Parity-Violating Antiferromagnets: Interplay of Berry Phase and Stacking Order: Example 2: topological antiferromagnet multilayers.

-\emph{Example 2: topological antiferromagnet multilayers.}---To further explore the longitudinal ME effect and electric Hall effect, we take a second example by examining a bilayer magnetic insulator, as shown in Fig.~\ref{fig:fig3}(a).
+To further explore the longitudinal ME effect and electric Hall effect, we take a second example by examining a bilayer magnetic insulator, as shown in Fig.~\ref{fig:fig3}(a).
 The corresponding tight-binding model Hamiltonian for 3D topological insulator can be expressed as~\cite{fu2007topological,jiang2012quantum}